 \subsection{Overview of multiple linear regression setting}

-Our work models the dependency of anti-spoofing performance upon data related mismatch factors.
-For instance, if the training and test data consist of homogenous speakers (e.g. all have the same gender, native language or overall voice qualities) one might expect better performance compared to a situation with disjoint speaker qualities.
-We consider paired observations $\{(\vec{d}_t, E_t): t=1,\dots,T\}$ where $E_t$ is anti-spoofing performance metric (here, bonafide-spoof EER) for training-test pair indexed by $t$ and $\vec{d}_t = (d_t^{(1)},\dots,d_t^{(R)})\transp \in \mathbb{R}^R$ is a set of predictors hypothesized to influence $E_t$.
+We model the dependency of anti-spoofing performance upon data-related mismatch factors.
+For instance, if the training and test data consist of homogenous speakers (e.g. all have the same gender or native language) one might expect better performance compared to a situation with disjoint speaker qualities.
+We consider paired observations $\{(\vec{d}_t, E_t): t=1,\dots,T\}$ where $E_t$ is performance metric (here, bonafide-vs-spoof EER) for training-test pair indexed by $t$ and $\vec{d}_t = (d_t^{(1)},\dots,d_t^{(R)})\transp \in \mathbb{R}^R$ is a set of predictors suspected to influence $E_t$.
 We model the assumed statistical dependency using \emph{multiple linear regression}.
-Our prime interest is in the relative contributions of the individual predictors $d_t^{(1)},\dots,d_t^{(R)}$, each of which is a distance or divergence between the training and test data, formalized next.
+Our prime interest is in the relative contribution of the individual predictors $d_t^{(1)},\dots,d_t^{(R)}$, each of which is a distance between the training and test sets, formalized next.